UConn vs. Ohio State Predictions & Picks - Women's NCAA Tournament Sweet 16

 UConn Performance Insights

-- The Huskies' +644 scoring differential (outscoring opponents by 17.9 points per game) is a result of scoring 76.3 points per game (25th in college basketball) while giving up 58.4 per contest (42nd in college basketball).
+- The Huskies outscore opponents by 17.9 points per game (scoring 76.3 points per game to rank 25th in college basketball while giving up 58.4 per outing to rank 42nd in college basketball) and have a +644 scoring differential overall.

-- UConn's offense has been less effective in Big East tilts this year, tallying 73.5 points per contest, compared to its season average of 76.3 PPG.
+- With 73.5 points per game in Big East matchups, UConn is tallying 2.8 fewer points per game in conference games compared to its season average (76.3 PPG).

-- The Huskies are scoring 78.5 points per game when playing at home.
-In away games, they are averaging 72.8 points per contest.
+- Offensively, the Huskies have played better in home games this season, scoring 78.5 points per game, compared to 72.8 per game when playing on the road.

-- UConn cedes 58.3 points per game at home this year, compared to 58.4 away from home.

-- The Huskies' offense has been less productive over their last 10 games, racking up 70.7 points a contest compared to the 76.3 they've averaged this year.
+- On the offensive side of the ball, the Huskies have had a tough time putting the ball in the basket over their last 10 games, scoring 70.7 points per contest over that stretch as opposed to the 76.3 they've put up over the course of this year.

 © 2023 Data Skrive.
 All rights reserved.